Rupee: Abbreviation

-Value
+Exchange rate

-The history of the rupees can be traced back to Ancient India around the 6th century BC.
+The history of the rupees can be traced back to ancient India around the 6th century BC.
 Ancient India had some of the earliest coins in the world, along with the Chinese wen and Lydian staters.

-The rupee coin has been used since then, even during British India, when it contained 11.66 g (1 tola) of 91.7% silver with an ASW of 0.3437 of a troy ounce (that is, silver worth about US$10 at modern prices).
+The rupee coin has been used since then, even during British India, when it contained 11.66 g (1 tola) of 91.7% silver with an ASW of 0.3437 of a troy ounce (that is, silver worth about US$10 at 2006 prices).
 Valuation of the rupee based on its silver content had severe consequences in the 19th century, when the strongest economies in the world were on the gold standard.
-The discovery of vast quantities of silver in the United States and various European colonies resulted in a decline in the value of silver relative to gold.
+The discovery of vast quantities of silver in the Americas and other European colonies, resulted in a decline in the value of silver relative to gold.

-At the end of the 19th century, the Indian silver rupee went onto a gold exchange standard at a fixed rate of one rupee to one shilling and fourpence in British currency, i.e. 15 rupees to 1 pound sterling.
+At the end of the 19th century, the Indian silver rupee went onto a gold exchange standard at a fixed rate of one rupee to one shilling and four pence in British currency, i.e. 15 rupees to 1 pound sterling.
+Following independence, each of these former British colonies established its own national currency (and currency management systems), breaking the link with sterling.